jordan-wei-taylor/genolearn/doc/usage/feature-selection/index.md

 Fisher Score
 ============

 ``genolearn`` offers the Fisher Score feature selection method which computes a score for each feature and selects the :math:`k` highest scoring features.
-The Fisher Score, as taken from REFERENCE, is computed by the following equation
+The Fisher Score, as taken from Aggarwal 2014 [#fisher]_, is computed by the following equation

 .. math::